-On May 16, the Missouri State Senate passed HB 126, making Missouri one vote away from becoming the sixth state this year to pass a law banning abortion before many people even realize they are pregnant.
-The move also came just days after Republican lawmakers in Alabama passed an extreme measure that would criminalize almost all abortions in the state.
+On May 17, the Missouri legislature passed HB 126, making Missouri the sixth state this year to pass a law banning abortion before many people even realize they are pregnant.
+Republican Gov. Mike Parson signed the bill into law on May 24.
+The Missouri legislature’s move came just days after Republican lawmakers in Alabama passed an extreme measure that would criminalize almost all abortions in the state.

 This is by design.
 Conservatives have had their sights set on undermining—if not outright overturning—Roe v.
 Wade from the moment the U.S. Supreme Court issued the decision 46 years ago.
 And now, states are clamoring to pass unconstitutional pre-viability abortion bans in the hopes that the Court’s conservative majority will revisit Roe and kill it.

 Here at Team Legal, we wanted to provide an overview of where these unconstitutional bans are being enacted, what penalties they carry, and anything else you might need to know about them.

 Want more Rewire.News?
 Get the facts, direct to your inbox.